russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

+---
+title: The Fox and The Wood Nymph
+alternate-title:
+source: Portland (Angel's Rest)
+date:
+tags: ["fox","nymph","maze"]
+---
 Of the maze and the hedges
 There are hedgehogs and foxes
 The hedgehogs each know a big thing
 know it well and complete
-But the foxes—darting about
+But the foxes—dart about
 Running the maze like a game
-know many things,
+They know many things,
 Though none big and none complete

 Once, a bold young fox pushed through